Congratulations to recent award winners from our undergraduate Psychology program!

-Congratulations to Jessica Y. Hacker, winner of the 2016 Ulrey K. Wilson Award for outstanding Senior in Psychology!
+- Jessica Y. Hacker won the Ulrey K. Wilson Award for being an outstanding senior in Psychology.

 The Department of Psychology has developed a curriculum that accomplishes its undergraduate mission while meeting the needs of a wide spectrum of students.
 The undergraduate mission of the department is to help students establish a strong foundation in the theoretical, scientific, and applied study of psychology.
 Degree options allow students to move toward the more advanced educational opportunities that are necessary for a professional career in psychology or to choose pre-professional or direct work entry, both within the context of a strong liberal arts background.
 The curriculum is also designed to provide a broad but intensive educational experience for students in other fields who have an interest in particular areas of psychology which may bear upon other career plans or goals.
 Coursework in the department promotes the accomplishment of learning objectives that include reading, public speaking, writing, computer data analysis, critical thinking, formal scientific thinking, and service.